WHAT DO YOU BELIEVE?

 Sarah Feinbloom fell into filmmaking almost accidently when her fellow teachers in Boston’s Roxbury district watched her film her students and encouraged her to become a director.
 What Do You Believe? comes with a curriculum you can download at the film’s website.
 (You can also see a two-minute trailer.)
 Compelling and highly recommended for young adults and for their elders, who may have underestimated the spiritual curiosity and wisdom of teenagers."

-In much of her own documentary film work, Sarah has developed and practiced a collaborative filmmaking approach, partnering with individuals and communities to center their stories and experiences.
-Her first film was a co-production with her Boston high school students in 1991 called YOUTH TO YOUTH - A Video About Violence.
-By putting cameras into the hands of her students, she was one of the early independent filmmakers to foster and promote youth led storytelling.
-In 2005 she directed and produced DAUGHTERS AND SONS - Preventing Child Trafficking In The Golden Triangle which raised over $200,000 for a Thai NGO working on protecting Thai, Hmong, Karen and Vietnamese children.
-Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) on LGBT activists in Jamaica.
+Alongside her work building and running GOOD DOCS, Sarah has a longtime career as a documentary filmmaker in her own right.
+In her film work, she developed and practiced a collaborative-filmmaking approach, partnering with individuals and communities to center their stories and experiences.
+As a teacher in Boston in 1991, she put cameras into the hands of her students to co-create YOUTH TO YOUTH - A Video About Violence, becoming one of the very early independent filmmakers who fostered and promoted youth-led storytelling.
+In 2005 Sarah directed and produced DAUGHTERS AND SONS - Preventing Child Trafficking In The Golden Triangle which raised over $200,000 for Friends of Thai Daughters , a Thai American NGO working to protect Thai, Hmong, Karen and Vietnamese children.
+Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) championing LGBT activists and their straight allies in Jamaica.

 Her latest project WHAT DO YOU BELIEVE NOW?
-(2019) is a feature length follow up to her 2002 documentary WHAT DO YOU BELIEVE? which focus on the spiritual and religious journeys of a diverse group of teens into their adulthoods.
+(2019) follows up with the spiritual and religious lives of a diverse group of young people whom she first profiled in her celebrated 2002 documentary, WHAT DO YOU BELIEVE?.
 Both films premiered at the Mill Valley Film Festival.
 WHAT DO YOU BELIEVE? aired on PBS in 2003 and screened internationally at venues including the National Association of Multicultural Education and the American Academy of Religion.
 It was voted “One of the Ten Best Videos for Young Adults in 2003” by the American Library Association and has been shown at over 2,000 schools and colleges.
-Sarah also created and led participant centered workshops on interfaith dialogue and religious diversity.
-She has been a featured speaker for the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century, and the Religions For Peace-USA Symposium: Beyond Bigotry.
+In conjunction with these two companion films, Sarah created and led participant-centered workshops on interfaith dialogue and religious diversity and was a featured speaker at the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century, and the Religions For Peace-USA Symposium: Beyond Bigotry.

-Sarah has a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
-She has taught high school social studies, ESL and youth filmmaking workshops.
+Sarah holds a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
+In addition to teaching high school social studies and history, adult ESL and youth filmmaking workshops, she was a working journalist in Israel in the 1990s.
+She recently served as a jury member for Jewish Story Partners 2024 granting cycle, and is a former member of New Day Films.